"Hot-bunking"

 by Diane

 It’s what submarine crews do.
-One shift rolls out of the bunks, gets dressed, goes to work: the other shift goes off works, undresses, falls into bunks still warm from crewmates’ bodies.
+One shift rolls out of the bunks, gets dressed, goes to work: the other shift goes off work, undresses, falls into bunks still warm from crewmates’ bodies.

 Around here “hot-bunking” means both of us working on the same project, in shifts, more or less 24 hours a day.
 We’ve done it before (for example, while I was story-editing “Dinosaucers” and finishing work on The Romulan Way with Peter).
 We’re doing it now on The Ring, while I also work on Wizard’s Holiday.